 The Old Fashioned

 For this recipe we’re traveling back to 1806 and the first documented definition of the word ‘cocktail’, which appeared in an edition of the weekly newspaper The Balance and Columbian Repository and was described as a mix of spirit, bitters, water and sugar.
-Over the decades, combinations of these liquids went in and out of fashion, so when their popularity rose in the 1860s they were refereed to as ‘old-fashioned’ cocktails.
+Over the decades, combinations of these liquids went in and out of fashion, so when their popularity rose in the 1860s they were referred to as ‘old-fashioned’ cocktails.

 The first known mention of a specific cocktail under the name ‘Old Fashioned’ was said to have been served in Kentucky at the Pendennis Club.
 Although various whiskeys had previously been used to create similar cocktails, this first recorded version used bourbon.
 So it’s bourbon we’ll use in ours.